NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 In these disconnected (from nuget.org) environments, it will be up to the customer to find an approved way with their security compliance to get nuget.org's VDB onto their computer.
 In non-disconnected scenarios, we could provide a tool, such as `dotnet tool install -g NuGet.VulnerabilityTool ; NuGet.VulnerabilityTool download -o path/to/destination/`.

-However, this doesn't provide any benefit over this spec's proposed *NuGet.Config* `<auditSource>`, coupled with the future possibility's [implement VulnerabilityInfo resource for local file feeds](#implement-vulnerabilityinfo-resource-for-local-file-feeds) idea.
+However, this doesn't provide any benefit over this spec's proposed *NuGet.Config* `<auditSource>`, coupled with the future possibility's [auditSources with local files](#allow-auditsources-to-point-to-a-filesystem-directory) idea.
 It would be worse because for customers who do not have nuget.org blocked at the firewall, it would require a manual action to update the VDB, whereas an audit source would allow NuGet to automatically download and cache the VDB.

 ## Prior Art